Topsy-krets23/Topsy-krets23/README.md

 - 👀 I’m interested in
 - 🌱 I’m currently learning to use kali linux
 - 💞️ I’m looking for any advice anyone is willing to give me.
- 📫 Yon reach me at topsy_crets2332@proton.me
+ 📫 Yon reach can contact me at topsy_crets2332@proton.me

 <!---